How To Schedule Posts In WordPress

-- Check the Post Status.
-Did you save your post as a “Draft” instead of scheduling it?
+- Check your Post Status.
+Did you save your post as a Draft instead of scheduling it?

-- Did you remember to click the “Schedule” button after editing the date/time settings?
-For a post to publish, the Schedule button must be clicked.
+- Did you remember to click the Schedule button after changing your post’s date/time settings?
+For the post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
 Depending on your server resources, you could experience problems.
-If so, try reducing the number of scheduled items and see if this solves the problem.
+If so, try reducing the number of scheduled posts and see if this fixes the problem.

 Queuing Posts For Publishing